slatedocs/slate/source/includes/messages/_index.md

 ]
 ```

 This endpoint lists all messages for a given session.
-Objects are ordered by `sent_at` ascending.
+Objects are ordered by `sent_at` descending.

 ### HTTP Request